 Forests are our lifeline.
 We all depend upon forests in some way or the other for survival.
 Forests provide us with fresh air to breathe, food, medicines, and other sources like wood, fodder and other raw materials for the industries.
 Forests prevent soil erosion and hold the earth firmly.

 What is a Forest?

-Forest is a dense land or a complex ecosystem consisting mainly of trees that buffer the ecosystem and support a variety of life forms.
+Forest is a dense land or a complex ecosystem consisting of rich biodiversity and supports a variety of life forms.
 The trees maintain the environment of the surroundings which in turn affects the plants and animals living in the forest.
 They are an important component of the environment that purify the air, cool the air during the day and act as excellent sound absorbers.

 They can develop wherever the average temperature is more than 10°C in the warmest month with the average rainfall exceeding 200 mm annually.